 Japanese Linguistics, Applied Linguistics, Conversation Analysis, Sociolinguistics

 Professor Mori's research interests center on the application of the methodological framework of “conversation analysis” to the study of talk-in-interaction involving first and second language speakers of Japanese.
-She is the recipient of the 2003 ACTFL/MLJ Paul Pimsleur Award for Research in Foreign Language Education and the author of Negotiating Agreement and Disagreement in Japanese: Connective Expressions and Turn Construction (John Benjamins, 1999).
+She is the recipient of the 2003 ACTFL/MLJ Paul Pimsleur Award for Research in Foreign Language Education and the author of Negotiating Agreement and Disagreement in Japanese: Connective Expressions and Turn Construction (John Benjamins, 1999) and co-editor of Japanese Applied Linguistics (with Amy Ohta, Continuum, 2008).
 Her articles have appeared in a number of journals and edited volumes.
 She is currently serving as an editorial panel member for Applied Linguistics, Modern Language Journal, and Research on Language and Social Interaction.

 1st-8th Semester Japanese, Business Japanese Communication, Language in Japanese Society, Studies in Japanese Linguistics, Seminar in Japanese Linguistics